Rory O'Hanlon

-Rory O'Hanlon (born 7 February 1934) is an Irish former Fianna Fáil politician who served as Ceann Comhairle of Dáil Éireann from 2002 to 2007, Leas-Cheann Comhairle of Dáil Éireann from 1997 to 2002, Minister for the Environment from 1991 to 1992, Minister for Health from 1987 to 1991 and Minister of State for Social Welfare Claims in 1982.
-He served as a Teachta Dála (TD) for the Cavan–Monaghan constituency from 1977 to 2011.
+Rory O'Hanlon (7 February 1934 – 31 March 2026) was an Irish Fianna Fáil politician who served as Ceann Comhairle of Dáil Éireann from 2002 to 2007, Leas-Cheann Comhairle of Dáil Éireann from 1997 to 2002, Minister for the Environment from 1991 to 1992, Minister for Health from 1987 to 1991, and Minister of State for Social Welfare Claims in 1982.
+He served as a TD for Cavan–Monaghan from 1977 to 2011.

 Early life

-Born in Dublin in 1934, O'Hanlon was brought up in a family that had a strong association with the republican tradition.
-His father, Michael, who studied medicine was a member of the Fourth Northern Division of the Irish Republican Army during the War of Independence and took the Republican side during the Irish Civil War.
-As is made clear during a personal interview with Tim Pat Coogan for his biography of Michael Collins, O'Hanlon confirmed his father's military service on Bloody Sunday in Dublin where he assisted members of Michael Collins' Squad in the killing of known British Agents in the Cairo Gang, who were placing a stranglehold on Collins' Intelligence War.
+Born in Dublin on 7 February 1934, O'Hanlon was brought up in a family that had a strong association with the republican tradition.
+His father, Michael ('Mick') O'Hanlon, who studied medicine at University College, Dublin (UCD), after boarding at Blackrock College, was from Mullaghbawn in South Armagh and was a member of the Fourth Northern Division of the Irish Republican Army (IRA) during the War of Independence; Mick took the Republican side (Anti-Treaty) during the Irish Civil War.
+As is made clear during a personal interview with Tim Pat Coogan for his biography of Michael Collins, O'Hanlon confirmed his father's military service on Bloody Sunday in Dublin in November 1920, where Mick O'Hanlon assisted members of Michael Collins's 'Squad' in the killing of known British agents in the Cairo Gang, who were placing a stranglehold on Collins's Intelligence war at the time.
 His father was a close friend of Frank Aiken and was imprisoned in the Old Gaol in Dundalk from where members of the Fourth Northern Division escaped during the famous Hole-In-The-Wall breakout.

-O'Hanlon was educated at Mullaghbawn National School, before later attending St. Mary's College, Dundalk and Blackrock College in Dublin.
-He subsequently studied medicine at University College Dublin and qualified as a doctor.
-In 1965, he was appointed to Carrickmacross as the local general practitioner and was the medical representative on the North Eastern Health Board from its inception in 1970 until 1987.
+O'Hanlon was educated at Mullaghbawn Primary School in the south of County Armagh, before later attending St. Mary's College, Dundalk, and Blackrock College, a private school in Dublin.
+He subsequently studied medicine, like his father, at UCD, and qualified as a doctor.
+In 1965, he was appointed to Carrickmacross in the south of County Monaghan as the local general practitioner (GP) and was the medical representative on the North Eastern Health Board from its inception in 1970 until 1987.